peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 <a id='H3DU.BSplineCurve.WEIGHTED_BIT'></a>
 ### H3DU.BSplineCurve.WEIGHTED_BIT (constant)

+<b>Deprecated: Support for this control point format may be dropped
+in the future.
+Instead of using this bit, supply control points in homogeneous coordinates (where each other coordinate is premultiplied by the last) and use <code>DIVIDE_BIT</code> to convert the results to conventional coordinates.</b>

 Indicates whether the last coordinate of each control point is a weight.
 If some of the weights differ, the curve is considered a <i>rational</i> B-spline curve.
-If this bit is set, the length of each control point must be at least 2, and points returned by the curve's <code>evaluate</code>
+If this bit is set, points returned by the curve's <code>evaluate</code>
 method will be in homogeneous coordinates.

 Default Value: `1`

 <a id='H3DU.BSplineCurve.WEIGHTED_DIVIDE_BITS'></a>
 ### H3DU.BSplineCurve.WEIGHTED_DIVIDE_BITS (constant)

+<b>Deprecated: Deprecated because WEIGHTED_BIT is deprecated.</b>

 Combination of WEIGHTED_BIT and DIVIDE_BIT.